 Branching left on to the Lower Bellbird circuit, the track passes through a patch of dry rainforest, regarded as an example of the rise of the ‘dry-adapted’ flora now widespread in Australia, and then follows the base of a spectacular rhyolite cliff line to reach the Great Walk track junction.

 The track descends steeply for 2.5km then turns east to cross Nixon Creek.
 Watch as the intrusive plug of Egg Rock ('Kurraragin', meaning 'very tall') seems to rise sharply through the trees.
+Egg Rock (Kurraragin) is identified as a significant Aboriginal area under the Aboriginal Cultural Heritage Act 2003 and is a restricted access area.
+Please respect the cultural significance of this landmark and remain on the Great Walk.
 The track then heads north-east for a further 2.4km through selectively-cleared woodland before reaching the Nerang–Murwillumbah Road in Numinbah Valley.

 Parts of this section of track follow an unfenced easement through a private grazing property and the Numinbah Correctional Centre’s boundary.
 This is private property—do not enter!
 Please stay on the track and observe all signs.